hmjo226/rrg/basemap/readme.md

 ## Double Arch
  Tunnel Ridge Rd., Daniel Boone National Forest

  What separates the Double Arch from other sandstone arches in the Red River Gorge area?
 Well, just what the name suggests -- there are two arches all in one single landform!
-The hike, about 5 miles roundtrip from the trailead, is unique with its natural beauty, a simple wooden bridge to cross a stream, and a few sets of wooden stairs to get up and down the steep hillsides.
+The hike, about 5 miles roundtrip from the trailhead, is unique with its natural beauty, a simple wooden bridge to cross a stream, and a few sets of wooden stairs to get up and down the steep hillsides.

 ![A Misty Morning Hike](misty.jpg)
 ![Over the River and Through the Woods!](bridge.jpg)

 The arch itself is probably no more than 18 feet tall and 30 feet long when you're looking at it from the side.
-Once on top of the arch, however, it feels as if the arch extends half the size of a football field.
+Once on top of the arch, however, it feels as if the arch extends half the length of a football field.
 Using Avenza Maps to calculate the area of the entire landform, I would estimate it to be no more than 15,000 square feet.

 ![The Arch](thearch.jpg)